Are you getting the infamous “Chrome didn’t shut down correctly” error message on your Chromebook?

 Go to this site– make sure you’re logged into the Google Account you use on your Chromebook that’s having the issues.

-Click “Reset Sync” and then restart your Chromebook.
+Click “Reset Sync” and then restart your laptop.
 Then try logging in again.

 Powerwash your Chromebook